In this guide I want to share the best apps for landscape photographers.

 The function I like on this app is that I can quickly discover the times of specific night phases.
 This information is required for astrophotography, where shooting in complete darkness is required.

 Trover is a great travel photography app.
-If you’re looking for photo inspiration for your up and coming trip try out Trover.
-Described as the baby of Instagram and Trip Advisor, it provides geo-tagged photos from around the world, along with tips and recommendations from other travellers.
+If you want some photo inspiration for your up and coming trip, try out Trover.
+Described as the app baby of Instagram and Trip Advisor, it provides geo-tagged photos from around the world, along with tips and recommendations from other travellers.

 Use the nearby tab to find great photos near your location and create your own photo bucket list.
 An excellent free photography app to have in your collection.